zimtsui/amenda/README.md

 }
 ```

-A workflow can reject the input by throwing an `Upwards` error to the upstream.
+A workflow can reject the input by throwing an `Upwards` to the upstream.

 ```ts
 import { Upwards } from '@zimtsui/amenda';